MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/connectivity/connecting-insights-to-grafana.md

 1. Follow the steps in this [guide](create-AAD-app-for-insights.md) to create an Azure Active Directory (AAD) application and connect it to your title database.

 ## Get set up with Grafana
-1. If you don't have a free Grafana account, create one [here](https://grafana.com/login).
+1. If you don't have a free Grafana account, [create one](https://grafana.com/login).
 You can either download Grafana to run on your computer or use the online hosted instance.

 2. Install the Azure Data Explorer [plugin](https://grafana.com/grafana/plugins/grafana-azure-data-explorer-datasource) for Grafana.